Our knowledge of orthopaedics. Your best health.

 In kyphoplasty surgery: (Left) The surgeon places a needle into the fractured vertebra.
 (Center) A balloon tamp is then inserted and inflated inside the bone.
 (Right) The empty cavity is filled with bone cement (arrow) to strengthen the vertebra.

-After surgery, patients can go back to all their normal activities of daily living as soon as possible with no restrictions.
+After surgery, patients can return to all normal activities as soon as they feel able.

 Side and front view of spine after kyphoplasty